Pablo-Izquierdo/Himeno_Benchmark_Cuda/README.md

 On https://i.riken.jp/en/supercom/documents/himenobmt/ you can see information about the benchmarck and download the original code.

 The graph represents the MFLOPS and Time depending on the size of the matixes, where you can see that cuda obtain better record.
+(Tested on nvidia tesla gpu)

 Author: Pablo Izquierdo González